lucaswilliameufrasio/lucaswilliameufrasio/README.md

 ## What I’m All About

-Reliability & Scale: Designing systems that stay rock-solid as they grow.
+**Reliability & Scale**: Designing systems that stay rock-solid as they grow.

-Performance First: Hunting down bottlenecks and squeezing out every last drop of speed.
+**Performance First**: Hunting down bottlenecks and squeezing out every last drop of speed.

-Cost Efficiency: Finding smarter ways to do more with less.
+**Cost Efficiency**: Finding smarter ways to do more with less.

-Security by Design: Building with defense in mind from the very start.
+**Security by Design**: Building with defense in mind from the very start.

-Continuous Learning: Always experimenting, always improving.
+**Continuous Learning**: Always experimenting, always improving.

 📫 Let’s Connect: